Murder of Gwen Araujo: Murder

 When Nabors and Cazares returned, Araujo was still conscious, bleeding from her head wound and sitting on the couch.
 José Merel became concerned that Araujo was bleeding on the couch and ordered her off it.
 At some point, the assault resumed.
 Nabors and Cazares urged the others to "knock the b— out", according to Nabors's testimony.
 Magidson hit her head against the living room wall with his knee, rendering her unconscious.
 Nabors testified that Magidson's assault was so severe it left a dent in the wall and cracked the plaster.
 Cazares kicked her.
 Merel was concerned with cleaning Araujo's blood off the couch and carpet before retreating to his room so the others would not see him crying.

 After Araujo was knocked unconscious, Magidson bound her wrists and ankles, then she was wrapped in a comforter to minimize the amount of blood staining the carpet, before being carried to the garage of the home.
-After this, the defendants' testimonies diverge.
+After this, the defendants' testimonies diverged.

 Nabors testified that Magidson strangled her with a rope and that Cazares struck her with a shovel, but Nabors was returning from the garage and did not actually witness the act of strangulation.
 Referring to Araujo as Lida—the name she had used with them—Nabors testified that he saw Magidson raising the rope to her neck before he left the garage and that Magidson later told the others "that he had wrapped the rope around Lida's neck and twisted it."

 Magidson testified that it was instead Nabors who strangled her and struck her with the shovel, and Cazares testified that he never struck her and did not see her die.
 José Merel testified he was cleaning Araujo's blood out of the carpets and couch as Magidson was binding her ankles, prior to her being taken to the garage.
 Merel also said he thought she was still alive until he saw her body in the bed of Magidson's truck.
 It is not clear at what point during this sequence of events she died.
 However, the autopsy showed that she died from strangulation associated with blunt force trauma to the head.
 According to Nabors, Magidson "wasn't sure if Lida had died from twisting the rope, but once Jason hit her twice with the shovel, he knew she was dead".

 She was then placed in the bed of a pick-up truck, and the four men drove her body four hours away, burying her near the Sierra Nevada mountains in a shallow grave in the El Dorado National Forest near Silver Fork Road in El Dorado County.
 On their way home, they purchased breakfast at a McDonald's drive-through window.
 Later that morning, during a phone conversation, Brown asked José Merel what happened, to which he replied "Let's just say she had a long walk home."